FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 It is also shown within the referee's web interface.

 ## The ROS Bridge
-The ros bridge node connects to the simulated world inside Unreal Engine using AirSim (more on that later).
+The ROS bridge node connects to the simulated world inside Unreal Engine using AirSim (more on that later).
 On the one hand, it requests sensor data and passes it along on ROS topics to the current AS.
 On the other hand, it receives car control commands from the AS and forwards it to the virtual world.
 So it acts as a bridge between the two.